 Yes, that first week I still got the phone calls, emails, and notes, but this time I was able to say, “Well, your child assessed themselves this week.
 Ask him/her why they rated themselves at a 3.”
 And man oh man did it work.
 I’d get a quick apology and the student and parent started talking to each other about the why and how.

 It was such an amazing discovery and it brought hidden treats I didn’t even realize.
 I had some extra space so I added some lines for students to share anything they wanted.
 They didn’t have to use it, but it was there.
 Wow, so glad I had that space.
 My quieter students began communicating with me in that space and I learned how funny, and thoughtful they were.
 I learned about the questions they wanted to ask, but were too afraid.

 To top it off, in the parent comments spot I encouraged parents to write a note to their child about the week.
 The students really enjoyed reading the notes from their parents.
 I am so glad this was such a challenge early in my career, because through that challenge grew one of the best parts of my communication.
-If you would like a FREE copy of my Weekly Self Assessment you can access it here.
+If you would like a FREE copy of my Weekly Self Assessment, sign up using the form below.
 I included a version for primary and upper elementary grades.